 Click here to visit the Lahaina website

-NOTE: Obviously after the major fire that took place in Lahaina, all of the places that we visited in Lahaina are either destoryed or are not open.
+PLEASE NOTE: Obviously after the major fire that took place in Lahaina, all of the places that we visited in Lahaina are either destroyed or are not open.
 We wish the Lahaina survivors all the best and hope that they recover from this tragedy.
 Please consider a contribution to the "Maui Strong Fund" to help.
 Contributions are also being accepted at the Maui United Way Website.
 A list of charities that are accepting donations can be found here.

 Maui Ocean Center